Predict-and-recompute conjugate gradient variants: Rounding error analysis

 where \(\underline{\delta}_{\vec{w}_j'}\) denotes the local rounding errors in computing this recurrence, then we would have, letting \( \underline\Delta_{\vec{w}_j'} \) denote the \( \vec{w}' \)-gap in the case of no recomputation,

 Thus, comparing~\cref{eq:Dwr} with~\cref{eq:Dwnr}, we see that if we use recomputation, \( \Delta_{\vec{w}_j'} \) is essentially ``reset'' in each iteration; the errors made do not accumulate and \( \Delta_{\vec{w}_j'} \) remains a small multiple of the machine precision.
 Without recomputation, however, a bound on size of the quantity \( \underline{\Delta}_{\vec{w}_j'} \) will be monotonically increasing, growing larger in each iteration due to the accumulation of rounding errors.
-We note that the expression for the maximum attainable accuracy for \PipePRCG without recomputation closely resembles the expression derived for the maximum attainable accuracy for \GVCG derived in~\cite{cools_yetkin_agullo_giraud_vanroose_18}.
+We note that the expression for the maximum attainable accuracy for \PipePRCG in \cref{eq:Dwnr}, \emph{without the recomputation of \(\vec{w}_j\)}, closely resembles the expression derived for the maximum attainable accuracy for \GVCG derived in~\cite{cools_yetkin_agullo_giraud_vanroose_18}.
+This is demonstrated numerically in \cref{fig:residual_gap-three_term_error}.
+Indeed, without recomputation, it is easily observed that \PipePRCG and \GVCG typically behave quite similarly.

 If we look at the expression for \( \Delta_{\vec{s}_{i}} \), we see that \( \Delta_{\vec{w}_j'} \) (or in the case of no recomputation, \( \underline{\Delta}_{\vec{w}_j'} \)), along with local rounding errors \( \vec{A}\delta_{\vec{p}_j} \) and \( \delta_{\vec{s}_j} \), is amplified by a product of \( \beta \) terms, \( \prod_{\ell=j+1}^{i} \beta_\ell \).
 In exact arithmetic at least, we have